hokashun/docsify/docs/python/README.md

 The [Python Quick start](quickstart.md) is the recommended way to get started using the Python library.
 It is a step-by-step guide that will help you install the Python libraries you need and run simple programs to control GR-1.

-[Understanding GR-1 Programming](understanding_spot_programming.md) goes deeper than the QuickStart and covers some of the key concepts of developing applications for Spot.
+[Understanding GR-1 Programming](understanding_spot_programming.md) goes deeper than the Quick Start and covers some of the key concepts of developing applications for GR-1.

 The [Python example programs](../../python/examples/README.md) demonstrate how to use the Python library, and can be used as reference programs for your own applications.